Take a coastal drive and discover remote beaches and the expansive protected wetlands of Myall Lakes National Park.

 Tea Gardens

-The village of Tea Gardens sits at the mouth of the Myall River and you can enjoy its many cafes, restaurants, boutique shopping and the Myall Community Arts and Crafts Centre (situated at the rear of the Visitor Information Centre).
+The village of Tea Gardens sits at the mouth of the Myall River and you can enjoy its many cafes, restaurants, boutique shopping and the Myall Community Art and Craft Centre.

-1. Myall River Art Walk: Wandering along the Myall River foreshore at Tea Gardens and Hawks Nest, you will find a selection of art installations, from murals to sculptures to mosaics and poems.
+1. Myall River Walk: Wandering along the Myall River foreshore at Tea Gardens and Hawks Nest, you will find art installations, from murals to sculptures to mosaics and poems.
 These interpretive works form the Myall River Art Walk, a project that encourages and fosters local art and artists, helps to develop community pride and awareness of our culture, history and environment.

 Hawks Nest